gokilo/gokilo.github.io/entering-raw-mode.md

 		if err == io.EOF {
 			break
 		} else if err != nil {
-			fmt.Printf("Error reading from Stdin: %s\n", err)
+			fmt.Fprintf(os.Stderr, "Error: reading key from Stdin: %s\n", err) os.Exit(1)
-			os.Exit(1)
 		}
 	}
 }
 ```

-Unix-like systems expose the keyboard device to programs abstracted as a file called "Standard Input".
-This abstraction
+Unix-like systems expose the keyboard device to programs abstracted as a file
-lets you easily do potentially useful things like re-directing input from a disk file instead of the keyboard to prorams
+called "Standard Input".
+This abstraction lets you easily do potentially useful
+things like re-directing input from a disk file instead of the keyboard to
-& is often used in chaining command line tools.
+prorams & is often used in chaining command line tools.

-Go exposes the standard input in the `os` package as an `os.File` typed package level variable called `os.Stdin` .
+Go exposes the standard input in the `os` package as an `os.File` typed package
-Since `os.File` implements the standard `io.Reader` interface, we could potentially directly use the `File.Read()`
+level variable called `os.Stdin` .
+Since `os.File` implements the standard
+`io.Reader` interface, we could potentially directly use the `File.Read()`
 method to get keyboard input as if we were reading from a disk file.
+However, we
-However, we will take advantage of a buffered
+will take advantage of a buffered reader implementation provided by the Go
-reader implementation provided by the Go standard library's `bufio` that provides nice features like ability to read or
+standard library's `bufio` that provides nice features like ability to read or
 even "peek" a byte at a time.
-We call the `bufio.NewReader()`
+We call the `bufio.NewReader()` method with our
-method with our `os.Stdin` variable to get a buffered reader wrapping our keyboard input.
+`os.Stdin` variable to get a buffered reader wrapping our keyboard input.

-When you compile and run `./gokilo`, your terminal gets hooked up to the standard input, and so your keyboard input gets
+When you compile and run `./gokilo`, your terminal gets hooked up to the
-read in the call to `r.ReadByte()`.
-Since at this stage, we are not actually using the character we read, we assign it
+standard input, and so your keyboard input gets read in the call to
+`r.ReadByte()`.
+Since at this stage, we are not actually using the character we
-to an `_` which throws away the return value as Go compiler doesn't allow un-used variables.
+read, we assign it to an `_` which throws away the return value as Go compiler
+doesn't allow un-used variables.

-In Go, errors are returned as values rather than as thrown exceptions etc. So here we check for errors before continuing
+In Go, errors are returned as values rather than as thrown exceptions etc. So
-the infinite loop of reading from the keyboard.
+here we check for errors before continuing the infinite loop of reading from the
+keyboard.
 Specifically, we check if the `err` variable is set to `io.EOF` which
-marks the `end of file` marker and if so, we exit the program normally (remember Stdin is a `os.File`, you could
+marks the `end of file` marker and if so, we exit the program normally (remember
-theoritically pipe from some other device to it).
-If the error is not nil but some other value, we exit with an error
+Stdin is a `os.File`, you could theoritically pipe from some other device to
+it).
+If the error is not nil but some other value, we exit with an error message
-message & code.
+& code.
+Note how we're using the `fmt.Fprintf()` function to write to the
+**Standard Error** device provided by OS (usually the screen).

-By default your terminal starts in **canonical mode**, also called **cooked mode**.
-In this mode, keyboard input is only
+By default your terminal starts in **canonical mode**, also called **cooked
-sent to your program when the user presses <kbd>Enter</kbd>.
-This is useful for many programs: it lets the user type in
+mode**.
+In this mode, keyboard input is only sent to your program when the user
+presses <kbd>Enter</kbd>.
+This is useful for many programs: it lets the user
-a line of text, use <kbd>Backspace</kbd>
+type in a line of text, use <kbd>Backspace</kbd> to fix errors until they get
-to fix errors until they get their input exactly the way they want it, and finally press <kbd>Enter</kbd> to send it to
+their input exactly the way they want it, and finally press <kbd>Enter</kbd> to
-the program.
-But it does not work well for programs with more complex user interfaces, like text editors.
-We want to
+send it to the program.
+But it does not work well for programs with more complex
-process each keypress as it comes in, so we can respond to it immediately.
+user interfaces, like text editors.
+We want to process each keypress as it comes
+in, so we can respond to it immediately.

 What we want is **raw mode**.
-Unfortunately, there is no simple switch you can flip to set the terminal to raw mode.
-Raw
+Unfortunately, there is no simple switch you can
+flip to set the terminal to raw mode.
+Raw mode is achieved by turning off a
-mode is achieved by turning off a great many flags in the terminal, which we will do gradually over the course of this
+great many flags in the terminal, which we will do gradually over the course of
-chapter.
-This also works differently for Windows and Linux - so we will also discuss how Go handles conditional
+this chapter.
+This also works differently for Windows and Linux - so we will
-compilation out of the box allowing you to create a Windows version & a Linux version of the same function.
+also discuss how Go handles conditional compilation out of the box allowing you
+to create a Windows version & a Linux version of the same function.

-To exit the above program, press <kbd>Ctrl-D</kbd> to tell the program that it has reached the end of file.
-Or you can
+To exit the above program, press <kbd>Ctrl-D</kbd> to tell the program that it
-always press <kbd>Ctrl-C</kbd> to signal the process to terminate immediately.
+has reached the end of file.
+Or you can always press <kbd>Ctrl-C</kbd> to signal
+the process to terminate immediately.

 ## 4. Press <kbd>q</kbd> to quit?

-To demonstrate how canonical mode works, we'll have the program exit when it reads a <kbd>q</kbd> keypress from the
+To demonstrate how canonical mode or "cooked mode" works, we'll have the program
-user.
-From now on, code changes between steps will be shown below in the "diff" format where the lines marked with <kbd>
+exit when it reads a <kbd>q</kbd> keypress from the user.
+From now on, code
+changes between steps will be shown below in the "diff" format where the lines
--</kbd>
-should be deleted and lines marked with <kbd>+</kbd> should be inserted.
+marked with <kbd> -</kbd> should be deleted and lines marked with <kbd>+</kbd>
+should be inserted.

 | **Commit Title** | **Location** |
 |:-----------------|---------:|